The M/S Estonia Accident investigation

 01.01

-Due to free surfaces of water on deck 0 the stability (GM) is reduced and the ship rolls slower as noticed by many passengers aboard.
+Due to free surfaces of water on deck #0 the stability (GM) is reduced and Estonia rolls slower as noticed by many passengers aboard.

 01.02

-GM is <0 and ship is unstable and can roll >30° due outside waves.
+GM is <0 and ship is unstable and can roll >30° due outside wave forces.
 Passengers and bridge crew aboard lose balance and lose furniture is moving and/or falling.
+Three engine crew members flee to deck #8 via engine uptake to funnel.

 01.03

-This 15° list is a stable condition with about 700 tons of free water in five+ compartments on deck 0.
-Vessel floats on the hull decks 0-2 and the partly submerged superstructure deck 2-4.
+This 15° list is a stable condition with about 700 tons of free water in five+ compartments on deck #0 of the hull.
+Vessel floats on the hull and the partly submerged superstructure decks #2-4.

 01.04